idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/tutorials/introduction/therm_step01.md

 ```

 MOOSE supports a [variety of mesh file formats](FileMeshGenerator.md); most
-commonly used is the Exodus II format.
+commonly used is the Exodus format.

 ### `Variables`